Wilton, Iowa: Arts and culture

 Witon has a library/community center building in the northeast section of the city, near the high school that provides numerous resources to residents.

 Historic sites include the Wilton Candy Kitchen, which is the oldest ice cream parlor in the world, and the former Chicago, Rock Island, and Pacific Railroad depot built in 1898.
 Both are in the downtown area and on the National Register of Historic Places.

 Parks and recreation

 Wilton has four parks.
-The City Park (known by residents as the Blue Park) in the heart of the town has an indoor swimming pool as well as a playground, shelter house, and baseball field.
+The City Park (known by residents as the Blue Park) in the heart of the town had an indoor swimming pool (torn down in 2024) as well as a playground, shelter house, and baseball field.
 Westview Park is on the west side of town and has tennis courts, playground equipment, a walking path, and a ball field.
 Elder Park is in the downtown area and has a small picnic area.
 Cherrydale Park on the southside contains three baseball fields and a playground.